kelj0/LearningPython/README.md

 4. Refactor code and retest, again adn again (if necessary)

 When refactoring, work on either the code or the test, but not both at once

+We write a functional test and see it fail.
+The, the process of "writing code" to get it to pass is a mini-TDD cycle of its own:
+>write one or more unit tests
+>go into unit-test/code cycle iuntil the unit tests pass
+>go back to functional test to check that it gets a little further
+>write a bit more of application

+The functional tests are the ultimate judge of wheather your application works or not.
+The unit tests are a tool to help you along the way

 ```

 ## Random<a name="Random"></a>